storj/docs/app/(docs)/object-mount/user-guides/install/page.md

 ## Other operating systems

-cunoFS is built for Linux distributions only, and does not {emphasis}`natively` support other operating systems.
+Object Mount is built for Linux distributions only, and does not {emphasis}`natively` support other operating systems.
-However, there are still ways to use cunoFS.
+However, there are still ways to use Object Mount.

 ### macOS using Docker